‘Teen Mom OG’: New Star Cheyenne Floyd Begins Filming MTV Series

-The newest star of Teen Mom OG, Cheynne Floyd, has reported started filming the show.
-The former Are You The One and The Challenge star allegedly began filming test shooting on Wednesday with her baby daddy Cory Wharton.
+The newest star of Teen Mom OG, Cheynne Floyd, has reportedly started filming the show.
+The former Are You The One and The Challenge star allegedly began test shooting on Wednesday with her child’s father, Cory Wharton.

 According to a June 22 report by Radar Online, Cheyenne Floyd and Cory Wharton are the newest cast members to join the show after Farrah Abraham was fired in the middle of last season.
 The couple have a long history with MTV, and are known by fans who watch other shows on the network.

 However, it seems that Cheyenne Floyd and Cory Wharton’s deal with Teen Mom OG isn’t complete just yet.
 The network can still reportedly opt out of filming anything further with the couple if they don’t like what they see, or change their mind about letting the pair join the cast.

 “They haven’t been paid yet.
 They have not signed a contract at this time,” an insider revealed.

 The Ashley’s Reality Roundup was the first to report the news that Cheyenne and Cory would be joining the cast of Teen Mom OG.
-However, it seems that the cast the original cast members aren’t too happy about the newest addition.
+However, it seems that the original cast members aren’t too happy about the newest addition.

 When Co-Parenting works ????????